-Mary Ann Cunningham Associate Professor of Geography and Chair of Earth Science and Geography
+Mary Ann Cunningham Professor of Geography and Director of Environmental Studies

 My work focuses on the ways landscape composition influences environmental quality and habitat availability.
 Around Poughkeepsie and the Vassar Campus I have worked with students and colleagues to study how urbanization has changed habitat composition (especially for birds) and water quality in local streams.
 Much of my work has also explored how species distributions in the Sheyenne National Grasslands, in North Dakota, are influenced by extent and configuration of tree cover in the landscape.
 For further information, please see this link.